Urban Hunting in Joplin: My Concerns About Safety and Human Impact

 🛑 What Needs to Change

-Joplin’s ordinance must be amended to:
+In my opinion, Joplin’s ordinance should be amended to:

 • Require human safety screening before hunting on wooded parcels